adswafford/American-Gut/md/beyond_bacteria_000017160.md

 standard kit assessment to determine species and sometimes even strain-level identity for the microbes in your sample.

-If you would like to access your raw data, please contact us at info@americangut.org and we can provide you with instructions to access these large sequencing files.
+If you would like to access your raw (.fastq) or processed (.biom) data, please contact us at info@americangut.org and we can provide you with instructions to access these large files.
 This data has been filtered to remove sequences that did not pass our quality control parameters, including the removal of sequences that matched to the human genome or our sequencing controls so these will not be present in the data.

 In the Oecophylla pipeline, the sequencing reads are matched to phyla, genera, and species using the [Kraken